 ERP has proven to be highly effective in treating OCD, demonstrating success rates ranging from 65% to 80% among children, adolescents, and adults.
 Although individual responses to therapy vary, most individuals experience a reduction in OCD symptoms within a timeframe of eight to 16 weeks, and in some cases, symptoms may even completely disappear.

-However, it is important to recognize that ERP requires effort.
+However, it is important to recognise that ERP requires effort.
 It challenges individuals to step outside their comfort zone, which goes against the typical inclination of those with OCD to avoid discomfort.
 Moreover, ERP is not a quick fix; it does not provide immediate results.
-In fact, it is common for some individuals to initially experience an increase in OCD symptoms as they are no longer able to engage in the behaviors that usually alleviate anxiety.
+In fact, it is common for some individuals to initially experience an increase in OCD symptoms as they are no longer able to engage in the behaviours that usually alleviate anxiety.
 This temporary worsening of symptoms can lead some individuals to believe that the therapy is ineffective, causing them to discontinue treatment prematurely and miss out on the true benefits of ERP.

-Furthermore, even individuals who achieve success with ERP may still need to continue utilizing the tools and techniques learned in therapy throughout their lives.
+Furthermore, even individuals who achieve success with ERP may still need to continue utilising the tools and techniques learned in therapy throughout their lives.
 Perfection may not be attainable for everyone, and ongoing practice and maintenance of the strategies acquired through ERP may be necessary to manage OCD symptoms effectively in the long term.

 Below are a few common myths and misconceptions revolving around ERP.